jfcloutier/karma_system/design_notes/acting.md

 Progressing toward the realization of a planned goal is entirely driven by

 * predicting (sub) goals (their activation statuses) as `relevant`, `planned` or `executed`,
-* reacting to these predictions by possibly building and executing plans,
+* reacting to these predictions by possibly building or executing plans,
-* responding with prediction errors with the correct status, including `not_relevant` and `failed`,
+* responding with prediction errors that give the actual status, including `not_relevant` and `failed`,
 * and reacting to these prediction errors.

-Once a CA stops making predictions about a goal's (activation) status, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.
+Once a CA stops making predictions about the status of a goal, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.

 ### Phases and acting